What is HMB?

 Not necessarily.
 HMB protects muscles from damage.
 It is marketed as an anti-catabolic agent (reduces muscle breakdown) instead of an anabolic agent (increasing muscle mass) (Patel, 2018).
 Since this supplement reduces muscle waste during exercise, this can be helpful in sparing muscle during diet and caloric restrictions.

 This means that HMB may help to maintain your muscle mass and your lean body mass during a diet when your calories are below your maintenance calories.
 Maintenance calories refer to the amount of calories your body requires to maintain your current weight.
+Normally you’d need to eat more than your maintenance calories to grow muscle or alternatively your muscle may be at risk of breaking down to provide energy for the workouts.
 If you’d like this calculated accurately, please check out our macro-nutrient calculator.

 Let’s take a look at some studies.

 Moving forward.
 A study conducted by Gallagher et al (2000) examined whether HMB supplementation increased strength during 8 week resistance training and determined if higher doses provided any extra benefits.
 There were 37 untrained average male participants aged 18-29 who were supplemented 3g of HMB over 1-6 months alongside 8 week resistance training program.

 The group who were supplemented approx. 3g per day showed a greater increase in lean mass but no differences were observed in body fat.
 However, no strength or major muscle growth was reported.